 nf-config --flibsThen download and build the I/O API.

-It is often very useful to have both the optimized and the debug/traceback/check-everything versions; some large-array problems require the medium Linux2_x86_64 memory model (e.g.,
+It is often very useful to have both the optimized and the debug/traceback/check-everything versions; some large-array problems (e.g., large MOVES inventories) require some programs to be built with the medium Linux2_x86_64 memory model (e.g.,

 BIN=Linux2_x86_64gfort10_medium